-House and Senate actions have increased foreign aid funding proposed by the President, but have limited to some extent policy provisions and waivers sought by the White House.
-Both chambers also introduced two new issues into the supplemental debate - additional funding to fight global HIV/AIDS and the status of U.S. contributions to the U.N.
+House, Senate, and conference action increased foreign aid funding proposed by the President, but limited to some extent policy provisions and waivers sought by the White House.
+The enacted measure also added a new issue into the supplemental debate - additional funding to fight global HIV/AIDS - but dropped a Senate-added provision concerning the status of U.S. contributions to the U.N.
 Population Fund (UNFPA).